Pritam055/Poll-App-Dynamic-/README.md

 # Poll-App-Dynamic(AJAX)
 => This is my second project with django python.

-=> The poll app is named dynamic cause we can add as many option for a poll as we wanted and each user can vote only once.
+=> The poll app is named dynamic cause we can add as many option and i've used ajax so in many places so that our page would not refresh.

-=> While voting the page doesn't load as i have used ajax concept to do the job without loading the current page.

 1) Poll Result